-With elements of The Wizard of Oz and the Pied Piper story wrapped up in a wonderfully monster-populated alien world, ZITA AND THE SPACEGIRL is a captivating and suspense-filled science fiction journey for young readers.
+Elements of The Wizard of Oz and the Pied Piper story wrapped up in a wonderfully monster-populated alien world make for a captivating and suspense-filled science fiction journey for young readers.
 Girls especially will enjoy the normal-girl-turned-hero story that nicely ties bravery and warmheartedness together.

 Author-illustrator Ben Hatke's characters are a mix of realistic and fantastical, which makes Zita lots of fun to look at.
 Pre-reading kids can probably follow the story thanks to the clean but detailed panels, but it will be lots of fun to read aloud, too.
 And the darker elements, which might turn younger kids off, are still whimsical enough (thanks to lots of cute aliens and robots) to lighten the mood for most kids.

 Families can talk about...

 Families can talk about heroes.
 What kinds of heroes are your favorites?
 What do heroes usually look and act like?
 What kind of hero is Zita?